How to find low competition keywords with high traffic and rank my website on the top of the SERP?

-While SEMrush Guru plan is priced at $199.95, it’s good for seasoned bloggers and professional digital marketers.
+While the SEMrush Guru plan is priced at $229.95, it’s good for seasoned bloggers and professional digital marketers.

-If you have never used SEMrush, you can sign up for free 7 days’ trial and start finding valuable keyword suggestions for your website.
+If you have never used SEMrush, you can sign up for a free 14-day trial and start finding valuable keyword suggestions for your website.

 Pros of SEMrush

 - SEMrush is all in one SEO tool so the most probably you will not require any other SEO tool unless you are a big SEO agency or large publication or an e-commerce marketplace that can’t rely on a single tool.